Code-Institute-Submissions/Morpheus-23-cat-love_DecResub/README.md

 # for LOVE of CATS (fLoC)

 [for LOVE of CATS](https://morpheus-23.github.io/cat-love/) is a website for people who want to adopt a rescued cat.
 It enables people to browse through a list of cats that are available for adoption and gives information about each cat.
-It also allows people to send their contact information along with the cat they are interested in.
+It also allows people to send their contact information along with the name of the cat they are interested in.

 ## User Experience (UX)